-In last weeks blog post, I gave advice about homeowner siding inspections, based on the most popular types of siding in the Twin Cities.
-For this week’s post, I’m going to go over what a homeowner can do to inspect the rest of the exterior of their home.
+In last week’s blog post I gave advice about homeowner siding inspections, based on the most popular types of siding in the Twin Cities.
+For this week’s post, I’ll cover the things a homeowner can do to inspect the rest of the exterior of their home.
 This will cover such items as foundation walls, vegetation, windows and doors, and vent terminals.

-Before inspecting the rest of the exterior of your home, start by turning on any fans or devices that blow air out of the house.
-This includes the clothes dryer, any bathroom exhaust fans, the kitchen fan if it exhausts to the exterior, and the HRV if applicable.
+Before inspecting the exterior of your home, do what we do at the beginning of our home inspections and turn on any fans or devices that blow air out of the house.
+This includes the clothes dryer, bathroom exhaust fans, the kitchen fan if it exhausts to the exterior, and the air exchanger, also known as a Heat Recovery Ventilator (HRV).
 Now go outside and locate the terminal for each one of these devices, and make sure there’s air coming out of every device.

 If there’s a screen present at the clothes dryer exhaust, remove it.
 Screens get clogged and should not be installed at dryer terminals.
 Check any intake grills to make sure they’re clean; the most common one is the combustion air intake.
 Take a second to read through my blog post on combustion air duct problems and solutions to help know what you’re supposed to be looking for.
-If your home has an HRV, the combustion air intake and the HRV intake will probably be located right next to each other, and they look identical.
+If your home has an air exchanger, the combustion air intake and the air exchanger/HRV intake will probably be located right next to each other, and they look identical.

-The way to tell them apart is that the HRV intake usually gets dirty much faster than the combustion air intake… not that it really matters though.
-You just need to make sure they’re both clean, and clean them on a regular basis.
+The way to tell them apart is that the HRV intake usually gets dirty much faster than the combustion air intake… not that it really matters.
+You just need to make sure they’re both clean and clean them both on a regular basis.
 If your home has an HRV but you can’t find the intake, you have a problem.
-Maybe it was covered up when the house was resided, or maybe it’s located underneath the deck where nobody can ever get at it to clean it.
-Those are both problems.
+Maybe it was covered up when the house was re-sided, or maybe it’s located underneath the deck where nobody can ever get at it to clean it.
+Those are both problems that should be addressed.